 In 2009 the Canadian government introduced a new savings tool- the Tax Free Savings Account (TFSA).
 The TFSA allows Canadians to grow their money inside the account tax free.
 Whether its interest, dividends or capital gains, the account is not subject to taxes even when withdrawn.

-All Canadians residents over the age of 18 with a social insurance number are eligible to open a TFSA, regardless of their earning power.
+All Canadian residents over the age of 18 with a social insurance number are eligible to open a TFSA, regardless of their earning power.

-You can withdraw from your TFSA at any time for any reason, but you can not re-contribute to your TFSA that year for the amount you withdrew.
-However, you can add the withdrawn amount from your TFSA to your contribution amount allowed for the following year, which will be reported to you by the government.
+You can withdraw from your TFSA at any time for any reason, but you can not re-contribute that amount in that year.
+You can add the withdrawn amount from your TFSA to your contribution amount allowed for the following year, which will be reported to you by the government.